LogoOsome

 • Differentiate your products’ value propositions and explain how they are superior to your competitors’.

 Moreover, you could make a connection with your prospective buyers when you use language that appeals to their emotions.
-Help prospects visualize how your digital products make them feel good, be successful, or feel secure.
+Help prospects visualise how your digital products make them feel good, be successful, or feel secure.
 Explain to them how your products save their time and hassle or help them gain a new skill.

 One of the best ways that a brand can increase customer satisfaction, brand awareness and sales is by engaging with their prospective buyers or current consumers via social media.